stefaniecg/stefaniecg.github.io/bib_dis/main.md

 But if the Spirit leads to older people there will be no problem.

 - **Method**:
-   1. Continue with our '[A priori](#a-priori) current method of one-to-one conversations.
+   1. Continue with our '[A priori](#a-priori)' current method of one-to-one conversations.
    2. At the end of the conversation give the _Gospel of John_.
    3. Invite them to think about what we spoke and invite them to consider meeting us for 5 _Alef bible discovery_ sessions.
 They will take the invitation, which includes the contact information to reach us via email.
    4. We would meet the people and read the _Gospel of John_ according to the Alef discovery structure.